DevTeam/Pure.DI/README_BODY.md

 #### Changing the _Pure.DI_ API namespace

-To change the default _Pure.DI_ namespace for the generated API to something else add few lines to your project file by adding to settings:
+To change the default _Pure.DI_ namespace for the generated API to something else add a few lines to your project file:

 ```xml
 <PropertyGroup>